Our staff each have a wealth of experience (both academic and practical):

 Jess Watson, Early Years Assistant/Practitioner

-Sally Durant, Office Manager
+Sally Durant, Pre-school Manager (acting)

 Sally Durant is a qualified N.N.E.B.
 Nursery Nurse and has worked for many years in pre-schools and Nursery classes.
 She loves the company of small children and prefers to play with the children and the lovely resources we have at the pre-school rather than switch on her computer and keep up to date with all the admin!

 All staff have been police checked (DBS), have completed safeguarding, first aid and fire safety training and hold a food hygiene and food allergens certificate, all of which are regularly renewed.
 All staff undertake regular training to ensure they keep up-to-date with new developments and continue to grow their skills.